International Agreements

 Approval of International Agreements

-When faculty, staff, or departments wish to develop a partnership with an international institution, an agreement must be approved by the Office of International Student Services, the Office of Admissions, Academic Affairs, and the Office of the President.
-Therefore, it is important to begin the process by meeting with the Office of International Student Services to ensure that all factors are considered in order to secure University approval for the agreement.
+When faculty, staff, or departments wish to develop a partnership with an international institution, an agreement must be approved by the Assistant Provost for Global Education, Academic Affairs, and the Office of the President.
+Therefore, it is important to begin the process by meeting with the Assistant Provost for Global Education to ensure that all factors are considered in order to secure University approval for the agreement.

-Additionally, it is required to use only the agreement templates provided by the Office of International Student Services.
-Neglecting to collaborate with the Office of International Student Services or utilize a University-approved agreement template will result in significant delays to the development and ultimate approval of an agreement.
+Additionally, it is required to use only the agreement templates provided by the Assistant Provost for Global Education.
+Neglecting to collaborate with the Assistant Provost for Global Education or utilize a University-approved agreement template will result in significant delays to the development and ultimate approval of an agreement.

 The Process of Developing an Agreement

-3. Collaborate with the partner institution, if approved by the College Dean.
+3. Collaborate with the partner institution, if approved by the College Dean and the Assistant Provost for Global Education.
 Depending on the objectives of the collaboration, work with the partner institution to determine key information needed for the development of the agreement, including objectives, necessary resources, etc. It is important to keep in mind that certain components of the agreement may require additional approvals and/or collaboration with other departments.

-6. Finalize agreement signed by the President, Provost, and College Dean.
+4. Finalize agreement signed by the President, Provost, and College Dean.
 Once the agreement has been approved and routed for signature, it may then be submitted to the partner institution for signature.
-Two copies of the agreement should be shipped to the partner school for signature with instructions to return one of the originals back to Marshall University.
+One copy of the agreement will be emailed to the partner school for signature with instructions to return a .pdf back to Marshall University.

 Types of International Agreements